SPECIAL EDUCATIONAL NEEDS AND DISABILITIES INFORMATION

 - Leadership and management of all aspects of the school including the provision and support for children with SEND.

-- Ensuring the Governing body are kept up to date about how the school provides for and supports children with SEND and any issues relating to this.
+- Ensuring the Governing Body are kept up to date about how the school provides for and supports children with SEND and any accompanying issues.

 - Making sure the school is making provision for and supporting any children with SEND.

 How will the school know if my child needs extra help?

 - Concerns raised by parent(s) / carer(s).

 - Information from Foundation Stage Baseline Assessments, Year 1 Phonics Screening Check, SATS.

 - Information from termly teacher assessments, standardised assessments and pupil progress meetings.

 - Liaison with external agencies, e.g. SaLT.